arielchen07/City-Builder/README.md

 ## Start the Game:

-- To commence your City Builder web game experience, please navigate to https://arkye7.itch.io/csc301-code-connoisseurs-city-builder in your web browser.
+- To commence your City Builder web game experience, please navigate to [https://arkye7.itch.io/csc301-code-connoisseurs-city-builder-online-server-version](https://arkye7.itch.io/csc301-code-connoisseurs-city-builder-online-server-version) in your web browser.
 Upon reaching the website, enter the password "codeconnoisseurs" to access the dedicated web page for the game.

-- (If user chooses to use local server, after starting the server, navigate to https://arkye7.itch.io/csc301-code-connoisseurs-city-builder-online-server-version in your web browser, enter password "codeconnoisseurs" to access the game with local server)

 We also made a demo introducing current features to play: ​​ https://utoronto.zoom.us/rec/share/_riVgGoHgsMYBZ7QFPMr6-m60EPLWRVH3y2t6pL5YxuA3yi9OfarXGS3r5vGuWC5.4Kn6_NsqB7Em5PDs?startTime=1700117523000